tmuxengr3070/01-pet-fostering-cta/prompts.md

 ## Prompt 4
 Below the banner, create a new section that displays the image 'img/pet.jpg' alongside additional information about fostering pets.
 Arrange them in two evenly sized columns, centered on the page.

+## Prompt 5
+Add a new section below the info-section using semantic HTML.
+Display img/pet_foster_1.jpg and information about national pet fostering events in two columns.
+List three business contacts in a separate paragraph.

+## Prompt 6
+Add the phone.png image at the end of each contact number in the div class "events-section".
+Resize each phone icon image appropriate for each area.